Nukesor/guides/Rust_Debugging.md

 Packages:

-- `rr` Deterministic playback for rust executables
+- `rr` Deterministic playback for executables.
     You might have to `echo 1 | sudo tee  /proc/sys/kernel/perf_event_paranoid` to disable some kernel security measures.

 ### Usage

-You have to compile with debug symbols enabled.
+Stuff needs to be compiled with debug symbols enabled.
 This is the default for tests, but for other builds you have to explicitely enable them.

 ```